oemer95/Jadex-DJL/README.md

-# rl-bdi Deep Q Learning in JadeX agents
+# RL-BDI Deep Q Learning in JadeX agents
-Integration of Reinforcement Learning into the bdi architecture
+Integration of Reinforcement Learning into the BDI architecture

 This is the repo for our project integrating DRL into the cognitive bdi agent architecture.
 We use Jadex for the cognitve agent architecture and consider trip requests from a bike sharing company.